Implementing Learning Tools Interoperability (LTI) for E-Learning

 The teams scheduled daily check-ins, discussing any issues quickly and effectively.
 As a result of their proactive communication and work, our developers successfully completed the challenge within the tight timeframe available and within the client’s budget.

-By implementing LTI 1.0 and 1.1 standards, the client’s LMS is now an LTI tool consumer, allowing teachers to embed and deliver teaching materials from other platforms through their LMS.
+By implementing LTI 1.0 and 1.1 standards (these versions were in use at the time when the project was done), the client’s LMS is now an LTI tool consumer, allowing teachers to embed and deliver teaching materials from other platforms through their LMS.

 There are several benefits to this LTI integration: